 I’m always a bit shocked when I hear American liberals mock their conservative brethren for lacking in self-criticism.
 To me, that’s a bit like the pot calling the kettle black if kitchen appliances were really, really rude.
 Consider how left-leaning critics celebrate Robocop (1987), yet rage against Robocop 2 despite the two being cut from the exact same crop.
 Both movies feature absurd levels of violence, cartoonishly unscrupulous side characters, and irreverent TV cutaways like the advert for Sunblock 5000: “They say that two minutes in the California sunshine is too much these days, after we lost the ozone layer…”

 In fact, Irvin Kershner’s film delivers everything you could want from a faithful sequel, building on even the minutest subplots from the first movie.
 Robocop threatens a police strike; Robocop 2 starts with the city drowning in crime because of it.
 Robocop shows Omni Consumer Products (OCP) corporatizing law enforcement; Robocop 2 has the company making a bid for municipal government.
-Robocop introduces four directives our hero can’t bypass; Robocop 2 uploads him with over two hundred and fifty rules, each more idiotic than the last.
+Robocop introduces four directives our hero can’t bypass; Robocop 2 uploads him with over 250 rules, each more idiotic than the last.

 Aside from the plot obviously, the only significant difference between Robocop and Robocop 2 lies in the latter turning its satirical mirror toward public policy groups instead of repeating the same pot shots at the expense of corporate America.
 Take, for example, the aforementioned directives implanted in Robocop (Peter Weller), a slaughtered police officer whom OCP turned into a cybernetic crime prevention unit.
 Put together by a committee of marketers and concerned citizens, they force our hero to lecture about coarse language and the dangers of smoking while ten-year-olds in baseball uniforms savagely beat an elderly storeowner.